 Mr. Schultz has appeared with Houston Grand Opera as Dr. Falke in Die Fledermaus, Mr. Lindquist in A Little Night Music, Morales in Carmen, The Business Man in The Little Prince, Counsel for the Plaintiff in Trial By Jury, and Perückenmacher in Ariadne auf Naxos.
 He performed the world premiere of UnShakeable with Santa Fe Opera to commemorate Shakespeare 400.
 He made his Houston Symphony Orchestra debut singing Ramiro in Ravel’s L’Heure Espagnole and the orchestrated Don Quichotte.
-He returned to sing in a concert version of Wozzeck.
-In addition, he sang the role of Dandini in Rossini’s La Cenerentola for Baltimore Concert Opera.
-Mr. Schultz also performed Junius in The Rape of Lucretia in performances at the Aspen Music Festival conducted by Jane Glover CBE.
-As a Gerdine Young Artist with Opera Theatre of St. Louis he covered the role of Howie in the world premiere of Champion.
+He returned to sing Second Apprentice in a concert version of Wozzeck, a concert whose recording on Naxos Records recently won a GRAMMY Award for Best Opera Recording.
+In addition, he sang the role of Dandini in Rossini’s La Cenerentola for Baltimore Concert Opera and Junius in The Rape of Lucretia in performances at the Aspen Music Festival conducted by Jane Glover CBE.
+Mr. Schultz sang Berio's rarely-performed Coro, conducted by Sir Simon Rattle at the Lucerne Festival (Switzerland).

 Mr. Schultz is an alumnus of the United States Senate Page Program and had the prestigious honor of singing for the United States Congress.
 He received advanced degrees in voice performance from The Shepherd School of Music at Rice University.